-Ground Cotoneaster is primarily valued in the garden for its cascading habit of growth.
+Variegated Cotoneaster is primarily valued in the garden for its cascading habit of growth.
 It features tiny clusters of pink flowers along the branches in mid spring.
-It has dark green deciduous foliage.
-The tiny glossy round leaves turn an outstanding brick red in the fall.
+It has attractive white-variegated dark green foliage.
+The tiny glossy round leaves are highly ornamental and turn an outstanding brick red in the fall.